 After breakfast, we begin our day with a walking tour down to Split's lively port brocaded with ancient architecture.
 Croatia--set at the edge of empires--embodies the cultures and aesthetics of many world powers, and you can trace the country's motley history in each of its unique monuments.

 Roman Emperor Diocletian's Palace is the pinnacle of our tour.
-Gaze upon it's extensive colonnaded square and bustling arterial streets where modern businesses meat ancient Roman ruins.
+Gaze upon it's extensive colonnaded square and bustling arterial streets where modern businesses meet ancient Roman ruins.
 Diocletian's palace demonstrates Croatia's hybridized culture with its Egypiant pink granite columns topped with Corinthian capitals, it's black sphinxes standing sentinal and the somber, sacramental aesthetic of the Baptisery of St. John.
 Enjoy Split's intoxicating flavor throughout the morning.
+We will have lunch at a traditional Croatian restaurant in the old town before heading to the yacht

-By early afternoon we board our yacht waiting in the harbor and relax with some lunch.
+By mid-afternoon we board our yacht waiting in the harbor and relax with a drink and some snacks.
 Settle into your cabin and take in the views as we sail to the Island of Brač (weather permitting), where we dock nearby the Pučišća harbor.
 If poor weather doesn't permit our afternoon travels, we remain in Split for the evening before setting out early the next morning.

 Wherever we harbor, tonight you indulge in your first Croatian culinary experience.
 You might be treated to pašticada, a beef pot roast--a traditional Dalmatian festival dish.
 Or taste the Dalmatian's answer to crepes, the palačinke, whose diverse yet always deliciously sweet filling are the ideal end to the meal.